With a non-mortgage debt load of over $41,000 reported by Statistics Canada in 2021, Nova Scotians are relying heavily on consumer credit.

-Since much of this household debt in Nova Scotia includes high-interest consumer debt, there is concern as to whether residents will be able to pay all of their bills.
+Since much of this household debt in Nova Scotia includes high-interest consumer debt, there is a concern as to whether residents will be able to pay all of their bills.
 If you live in Nova Scotia and are having trouble making your minimum monthly debt payments, there are solutions that can help you make your debt more manageable.
 One of these is the consumer proposal.

-Exploring the Nova Scotia Consumer Proposal
+Exploring a Nova Scotia Consumer Proposal

-When residents of Nova Scotia want to reduce the amount of principal that they owe their creditors as well as the interest charged on this principal, they may choose the consumer proposal.
+When residents of Nova Scotia want to reduce the amount of principal that they owe their creditors as well as the interest charged on this principle, they may choose the consumer proposal.
 Nova Scotia residents who go this route work with a licensed bankruptcy trustee to draw up an agreement with creditors to consider debts paid in full for less than what is actually owed.
 At the same time, interest charges are often frozen.
 The result is a binding agreement on all creditors that goes into effect as soon as creditors representing 51 percent of the debt agree to it.

 A consumer proposal in Nova Scotia is a convenient way to pay off debt and save money.
 Payment is made to creditors via the trustee in either monthly installments or one lump-sum payment.
 Instead of having to remember to pay several debts each month, you send money only to the bankruptcy trustee.